DevilishSpirits/arcollect/webext-adder/README.md

 * `icon` is the account avatar in base64 encoding.

 The `tags` array contain tags you might wants to add with some properties :

 * `id` is the tag internal id on the platform.
 It should be immutable.
 This is a key in the database.
 It can be a string or an integer
 * `title` is the pretty tag title, if different from `id`.
 * `kind` is the tag kind.
 See the schema explanation of `tags` table in file [init.sql](https://github.com/DevilishSpirits/arcollect/blob/master/sql/init.sql).

+The `comics` array contain comics you might wants to add with some properties :

+* `id` is the comic internal id on the platform.
+It should be immutable.
+This is a key in the database.
+It can be a string or an integer. **It's optionnal and only useful if the platform have a concept of comics!** Else you shall skip all fields except `pages` and Arcollect will generate a comics like ordering without creating a comic database entry.
+An example is Twitter and FurAffinity where the comics system allow ordering.
+* `title` is the comic title.
+* `url` is the comic URL.

 The `art_acc_link` array contain links with artworks and profiles :

 * `artwork` is the artwork `"source"` to link.
 * `account` is the account `"id"`.
 * `link` describre the type of link.
 Here `"account"` mean that this is the account which posted the artwork.
 Valid values are listed in the explanation of `art_acc_links` table in file [init.sql](https://github.com/DevilishSpirits/arcollect/blob/master/sql/init.sql).